-Unfortunately, the country’s government doesn’t offer the local companies a license to run one or more online casinos.
+Unfortunately, the country’s government doesn’t offer the local companies a license to run one or online casinos.
 On the other hand, the provincial governments are permitted by law to decide whether to allow poker or gambling activities within their borders.
-These same authorities also have permission to authorise specific betting forms that may be run through computers within their provincial boundaries.
+These same authorities also have permission to authorize specific betting forms that may be run through computers within their provincial boundaries.

 Offshore gambling agencies’ loose rules have made Canada a primary target for many international online casinos.
-This trend is also a result of the rapidly growing number of gamblers and poker game participants.
+This trend is also a result of the rapidly growing number of gamblers and poker participants.
 As a result, it’s upon the player to verify the reputation and license of the online casino of choice before making a decision.

 The law doesn’t permit online gaming in Canada.
 However, the individual provincial governments have the permission to authorize online gaming activities that they desire, with close adherence to section 207(4) of the legislation.
-The section demands that provincial government-permitted lottery schemes do not include recording or making bets, pool selling, or sports books.
+The section demands that provincial government-permitted lottery schemes do not include recording or making bets, pool selling, or sportsbooks.
 Therefore, legal online sports betting doesn’t permit wagering on single games or other forms of sporting events.

 The Canadian gambling law tasks the individual provinces with the responsibility to regulate gambling activities within their borders.
 As a result, the permission and form of marketing and advertising gambling activities depend on where the activity occurs and the provincial gambling statutes.
 For instance, an entity that supplies its relevant products to OLG (Ontario’s Lottery Corporation) must adhere to OLG’s marketing and advertising terms, which in turn incorporates the marketing and advertising standards established by AGCO (Ontario Gaming regulator)